Top News

 Mission

-The National Center for Disaster Medicine and Public Health (NCDMPH or “National Center”) was established under the Homeland Security Presidential Directive 21 (HSPD 21) to be “…an academic center of excellence in disaster medicine and public health….”
-The National Center is a unique organization in two important ways- It was founded as a collaboration by five Federal agencies: Department of Health and Human Services (HHS), Department of Defense (DoD), Department of Homeland Security (DHS), Department of Transportation (DOT), and Department of Veterans Affairs (VA).
-It is also a unique entity that is both a Federal organization and an academic center, located within the Uniformed Services University (USU).
-This positions the National Center to act as a bridge between agencies and the academic and government spheres.
-The unique structure and position makes NCDMPH especially suited to meet our Nation’s critical disaster preparedness mission.
+The National Center for Disaster Medicine and Public Health (NCDMPH) was established under Homeland Security Presidential Directive 21 (HSPD 21) to be “…an academic center of excellence in disaster medicine and public health….”
+NCDMPH was founded as a collaboration with the Department of Health and Human Services, Department of Defense, Department of Homeland Security, Department of Transportation, and Department of Veterans Affairs.
+It is both a federal organization and an academic center, serving as a bridge between government and academia.
+This unique position makes NCDMPH especially suited to meet our critical disaster preparedness mission.

 The overarching strategic theme of NCDMPH is medical and public health READINESS—preparing the Nation from disasters and catastrophic events.
 Leveraging scholarship to advance the education and research agenda for disaster readiness in the United States are the missions; collaboration and leadership are the tools to achieve the preparedness mission.